williamjsmail/BITStreamC2/README.md

 - And much, much, much more.

 ## Usage
-Getting started with BITStreamC2 is as easy as running the bsc2.py Python script:
+Getting started with BITStreamC2 is as easy as running the bsc2.py Python script.
+Everything else happens behind the scenes: python bsc2.py
-   '''bash
-   python bsc2.py

 ## Features